The p-adic analytic space of pseudocharacters of a profinite group and pseudorepresentations over arbitrary rings: Introduction

 If we fix an isomorphism $W(k)[[t_1,\dots,t_h]]/I \isomo A(\rhob)$, then we get a closed immersion

 as the closed subspace of the open $h$-dimensional unit ball defined by $I=0$, and $X$ is then a disjoint union of such spaces.\ps

-In section~\ref{complements}, we give some general useful complements about the rigid analytic space $X$ representing $E^{\rm an}$.
-In particular, we show that {\it there is a universal coherent Cayley-Hamilton representation of $G$ over $X$} (\S~\ref{univcohCH}).
-Moreover, we prove that over an alteration of $X_{\rm red}$ there is a true locally free (of rank $d$) continuous representation of $G$, whose trace is the pull-back of the universal pseudocharacter.
-We end with a rather standard application to the moduli space of absolutely ireducible continuous representations of $G$ : consider the functor which associates to any rigid space $X$ the set of isomorphism classes of pairs $(R,\rho)$ where $R$ is an Azumaya $\OO_{X}$-algebra of rank $d^{2}$ and $\rho : G \rightarrow R^{*}$ is a continuous group homomorphism such that for all closed points $x \in X$, the evaluation $\rho_{x} : G \rightarrow R_{x}^{*}$ is absolutely irreducible. (see \S~\ref{sectchirr})\ps\ps
+In section~\ref{complements}, we give some general complements about the rigid analytic space $X$ representing $E^{\rm an}$.
+For instance, consider the functor which associates to any rigid space $X$ the set of isomorphism classes of pairs $(R,\rho)$ where $R$ is an Azumaya $\OO_{X}$-algebra of rank $d^{2}$ and $\rho : G \rightarrow R^{*}$ is a continuous group homomorphism such that for all closed points $x \in X$, the evaluation $\rho_{x} : G \rightarrow R_{x}^{*}$ is absolutely irreducible (see \S~\ref{univcohCH}). \ps\ps

 {\bf Proposition G : } {\it $E^{\rm irr}$ is representable by a Zariski-open subspace of $E^{\rm an}$ equipped with its universal Cayley-Hamilton representation.} \ps In the last section~\ref{sectexemple}, we give an application of some of the previous results to Galois representations.
 Let $G$ be the Galois group of a maximal algebraic extension of $\Q$ unramified outside $\{2,\infty\}$, and let $X$ be the $2$-adic analytic space parameterizing the $2$-dimensional rigid analytic pseudocharacters of $G$ (so $p=d=2$).
 This space $X$ is an admissible disjoint union of three open subspaces $X^{\rm odd}$, $X^{+}$ and $X^{-}$ over which the trace of a complex conjugation of $G$ is respectively $0$, $2$ and $-2$. \ps\ps